cert01/azure-docs/articles/storage/files/storage-files-identity-ad-ds-enable.md

 $DomainAccountType = "<ComputerAccount|ServiceLogonAccount>" # Default is set as ComputerAccount
 # If you don't provide the OU name as an input parameter, the AD identity that represents the storage account is created under the root directory.
 $OuDistinguishedName = "<ou-distinguishedname-here>"
-# Specify the encryption agorithm used for Kerberos authentication.
+# Specify the encryption algorithm used for Kerberos authentication.
 Default is configured as "'RC4','AES256'" which supports both 'RC4' and 'AES256' encryption.
 $EncryptionType = "<AES256|RC4|AES256,RC4>"

 # Select the target subscription for the current session